wooline/react-coat/docs/en.md

     this.dispatch(this.action.putSearchList({listItems, listSummary}));
   }

-  // Define a effect that subscribed another module's action and then update its own ModuleState
+  // Define a effect that observed another module's action and then update its own ModuleState
   // Use protected permission because there is no need to actively call
   // @effect(null) indicates that there is no need to track the execution state
   @effect(null)